LTTLabsOSS/markbench-tests/games/horizonzdr/README.md

 ## Notes

-- if 144 Hz not available, need to edit the harness to find the highest refresh
+- if 144 Hz not available, need to edit the harness to find the highest available refresh

 ## Artifacts